Snowden disclosures

 During the 2010s, international media reports revealed new operational details about the Anglophone cryptographic agencies' global surveillance of both foreign and domestic nationals.
 The reports mostly relate to top secret documents leaked by ex-NSA contractor Edward Snowden.
 The documents consist of intelligence files relating to the U.S. and other Five Eyes countries.
-In June 2013, the first of Snowden's documents were published, with further selected documents released to various news outlets through the year.
+In June 2013, the first of Snowden's documents were published, with further selected documents released to various news outlets throughout the year.

 These media reports disclosed several secret treaties signed by members of the UKUSA community in their efforts to implement global surveillance.
 For example, Der Spiegel revealed how the German Federal Intelligence Service (Bundesnachrichtendienst; BND) transfers "massive amounts of intercepted data to the NSA", while Swedish Television revealed the National Defence Radio Establishment (FRA) provided the NSA with data from its cable collection, under a secret agreement signed in 1954 for bilateral cooperation on surveillance.
-Other security and intelligence agencies involved in the practice of global surveillance include those in Australia (ASD), Britain (GCHQ), Canada (CSE), Denmark (PET), France (DGSE), Germany (BND), Italy (AISE), the Netherlands (AIVD), Norway (NIS), Spain (CNI), Switzerland (NDB), Singapore (SID) as well as Israel (ISNU), which receives raw, unfiltered data of U.S. citizens from the NSA.
+Other security and intelligence agencies involved in the practice of global surveillance include those in Australia (ASD), Britain (GCHQ), Canada (CSE), Denmark (PET), France (DGSE), Germany (BND), Italy (AISE), Japan (DIH), the Netherlands (AIVD), Norway (NIS), Spain (CNI), Switzerland (NDB), Singapore (SID) as well as Israel (ISNU), which receives raw, unfiltered data of U.S. citizens from the NSA.

 On June 14, 2013, United States prosecutors charged Edward Snowden with espionage and theft of government property.
 In late July 2013, he was granted a one-year temporary asylum by the Russian government, contributing to a deterioration of Russia–United States relations.
-Toward the end of October 2013, British Prime Minister David Cameron threatened to issue a D-Notice after The Guardian published "damaging" intelligence leaks from Snowden.
+Toward the end of October 2013, British prime minister David Cameron threatened to issue a D-Notice after The Guardian published "damaging" intelligence leaks from Snowden.
 In November 2013, a criminal investigation of the disclosure was undertaken by Britain's Metropolitan Police Service.
 In December 2013, The Guardian editor Alan Rusbridger said: "We have published I think 26 documents so far out of the 58,000 we've seen."

 The extent to which the media reports responsibly informed the public is disputed.
-In January 2014, Obama said that "the sensational way in which these disclosures have come out has often shed more heat than light" and critics such as Sean Wilentz have noted that many of the Snowden documents do not concern domestic surveillance.
-The US and British defense establishment weigh the strategic harm in the period following the disclosures more heavily than their civic public benefit.
+In January 2014, Barack Obama, then the president of the United States, claimed that "the sensational way in which these disclosures have come out has often shed more heat than light" and critics such as Sean Wilentz have noted that many of the Snowden documents do not concern domestic surveillance.
 In its first assessment of these disclosures, the Pentagon concluded that Snowden committed the biggest "theft" of U.S. secrets in the history of the United States.
 Sir David Omand, a former director of GCHQ, described Snowden's disclosure as the "most catastrophic loss to British intelligence ever".